MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

 ## Create a new Android project

-Add a new project to your solution - a 'Blank App (Android)' application with name `TipCalc.UI.Droid`
+Add a new project to your solution - a 'Blank App (Android)' application with name `TipCalc.Droid`

 Within this, you'll find the normal Android application constructs: